bsyu1125/learning-git/basic-workflows.md

-# Basic git workflows
+# Basic Git workflows
 This document is to describe various git workflows.

 ## Basic questions

-### How do I get my local changes into github?
+### How do I get my local changes into Github?
 1. Check the status of your local repository
     - In your git repository run: `git status`
     - What you should be looking for: